cloudfoundry/community/toc/rfc/rfc-draft-pcap-cf.md

 and operators, an equally important group of users, need similar capabilities, scoped to their individual applications.

+While platform traffic can be secured from eavesdropping, e.g. via TLS, access to the network traffic in a container will contain sensitive and possibly private information.

-The challenge is providing this functionality while maintaining the security model of Cloud Foundry, where applications run in isolated, unprivileged containers.
+Elevated privileges of any kind can easily be misused, and it is paramount that the security model of Cloud Foundry remains intact, where applications usually run in isolated, unprivileged containers.

+Any solution must consider that network capture is a privilege that has to be enabled explicitly, not given by default and can be forbidden altogether.

 ## Proposal: Custom Packet Capturing Tool